 Choose strawberries that are firm, shiny, and brightly colored.
 Strawberries should be free from bruising and mold.
 Harvest or choose ripe berries as they do not ripen after being picked.

-Store unwashed strawberries in their original container, or in a paper-lined container covered with plastic wrap in the refrigerator for 1-3 days.
+Store unwashed strawberries in their original container or in a paper lined container covered with plastic wrap in the refrigerator for up to three days.

-- Top ice cream with fresh sliced strawberries
+- Top yogurt or ice cream with sliced strawberries

 - Add sliced strawberries to cereal or oatmeal